 Unfortunately, there’s a long way to go to convince the wider tech industry.
 Well – I like a challenge!

-Why Gender Balance Benefits Everyone
+Why Gender Equality in the Workplace Benefits Everyone

 There are many commercial benefits to getting the gender balance right, that have nothing to do with riding our metaphoric high horses.